 And that’s it!
 Remember that if you want to learn more about visualization, be sure to check out my complete course “Intro to data visualization in R (for ecologists)”.

-If you liked this and want learn even more more, you can check out the full course on the complete basics of R for ecology right here or by clicking the link below.
+If you liked this and want learn even more more, you can check out the full course on the complete basics of R for ecology right here.

 Also be sure to check out R-bloggers for other great tutorials on learning R